Zhoukou Henan, China Travel Guide

 Henan Province, a legacy center, developed sophisticated and diverse cuisine.
 This background means Henan cuisine often a blend of the north of plus southern Chinese cooking styles.
 Wheat is a main staple, leading to a strong emphasis on noodles, steamed buns, and dumplings.

-Most meals are eaten with chopsticks.
+Nearly all meals are eaten with chopsticks.
 Dishes are typically served family-style and shared among diners.
 Order several dishes to share.

 Slurping noodles and burping are generally accepted as signs of enjoyment.
 Tipping is not customary or expected inside China.

-You can find in local noodle shops.
+You can locate in local noodle shops.

 A different popular noodle dish, Hele Mian often features thicker, chewier noodles and can be prepared with various toppings and broths.
 Its texture is a characteristic.